MarkPearlCoZa/Blog_General/_posts/2016-10-04-Understanding-Coupling-and-Cohesion-In-Software-Design.md

 category: Misc
 ---

-In software design, most conversations regarding design are based on coupling and cohesion.
-Understanding these two concepts is key to effective design.
+In software design, most conversations regarding design have a foundation on coupling and cohesion.
+Understanding coupling and cohesion are key to effective design.

 ## What is coupling?